LittleCornerDev/sample-XamarinFormsMap/README.md

 No pins, no fancy displays.
 Just displaying the native map for both iOS and Android.
 Because that alone could take a couple of days of digging through Google and StackOverflow from outdated tutorials or missing info.

 That being said, [this](https://xamarinhelp.com/xamarin-forms-maps/) was the best tutorial I found.
 It just did not have info on the additional code required for Android SDK >= 6.0 (API 23).
-For that, go to [this documentation](https://developer.android.com/training/permissions/requesting#java) for Java snippets you can tweak into C#.
+For that, go to the finally updated [Xamarin.Forms.Map documentation from Microsoft](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/setup).
+More information also available at [this documentation from Android](https://developer.android.com/training/permissions/requesting#java).

 The following are steps to replicate this work on your own in case you want to verify you have everything set-up correctly.
 I.e., making sure a blank project is deploying successfully before jumping ahead and just copying everything in the repo.